-Planning to travel this summer?
-Ask The Post’s travel reporters for advice on how to do it safely.
+Dreaming of summer travel?
+Post reporters answer your travel questions.

 With more Americans getting vaccinated, many are dreaming of summer travel, looking up cheap flights and maybe planning a cross-country road trip.

 Have a question about how to safely plan your next trip?
-Washington Post travel reporters Natalie B. Compton, Andrea Sachs and Hannah Sampson will answer summer travel questions Friday at noon Eastern time.
-Recently, Compton reported on whether vaccinated travelers should drive or fly when traveling, Sachs wrote about free coronavirus tests as the latest hotel amenity, and Sampson covered the future aboard cruise ships.
+Washington Post travel reporters Natalie B. Compton, Andrea Sachs and Hannah Sampson are answering your summer travel questions now.
+Here are some of the questions they’ve answered so far:

 Submit your questions below.
 The question box includes a space for your name, but this is optional.